-- When in strong security mode, the system can be restored to normal mode by clicking Disable strong security mode.... - 2.
+When in strong security mode, the system can be restored to normal mode by clicking Disable strong security mode....
+Confirm your choice in the dialog box that appears

 The system will restart automatically.

 Changing the persistency mode

 By default, all persistency settings are set to Persistent.
 This means that configurations, call history, internal logs, local phonebook / favorites list and IP connectivity information are stored as normal.
 A system restart does not delete information.